crcali/BrainBot/README.md

 # BrainBot
-Code used in BrainBot project at UCSD.
+Code used in BrainBot project.
-It includes all the code necessary to control our quadruped.
+It includes all the code necessary to control our quadruped with the organoid.